ayomawdb/kbase.ayoma.me/docs/identity-and-access-management/kerberos.md

-# Kerberos
+## Protocol Summary

 - Designed to lessening authentication related packets transmitted in the network
 - Not designed for today's network security
 - Loosing KDC means, security is at total loss
-- Kerberos uses either UDP/88 or TCP/88 as transport protocol.
+- Kerberos uses either `UDP/88` or `TCP/88` as transport protocol.
 Hence Kerberos itself is responsible of encrypting data.
 - Several agents working together:
   - `Client` or user: who wants to access to the service.
   - `AP (Application Server)`: offers the service required by the user.